Ole Miss visits No. 5 Florida following Condon's 27-point outing

 Gainesville, Florida; Saturday, 6 p.m.
 EST

-BOTTOM LINE: No. 5 Florida hosts Ole Miss after Alex Condon scored 27 points in Florida’s 99-94 win against the Alabama Crimson Tide.
+BOTTOM LINE: No. 5 Florida plays Ole Miss after Alex Condon scored 27 points in Florida’s 99-94 victory against the Alabama Crimson Tide.

-The Gators have gone 14-1 in home games.
-Florida is ninth in college basketball averaging 84.3 points and is shooting 46.8% from the field.
+The Gators have gone 14-1 at home.
+Florida ranks sixth in college basketball with 12.4 offensive rebounds per game led by Condon averaging 3.0 offensive boards.

-The Rebels are 10-7 in conference matchups.
-Ole Miss averages 77.9 points while outscoring opponents by 6.7 points per game.

-Florida makes 46.8% of its shots from the field this season, which is 3.8 percentage points higher than Ole Miss has allowed to its opponents (43.0%).
+The Rebels have gone 10-7 against SEC opponents.
+Ole Miss ranks eighth in the SEC shooting 34.7% from 3-point range.

+Florida averages 84.3 points, 13.1 more per game than the 71.2 Ole Miss allows.
 Ole Miss averages 8.4 made 3-pointers per game this season, 1.8 more made shots on average than the 6.6 per game Florida allows.

-The Gators and Rebels square off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Walter Clayton Jr. averages 2.7 made 3-pointers per game for the Gators, scoring 17.0 points while shooting 36.1% from beyond the arc.
-Will Richard is shooting 50.5% and averaging 13.0 points over the last 10 games.
+TOP PERFORMERS: Walter Clayton Jr. is scoring 17.0 points per game with 3.7 rebounds and 4.1 assists for the Gators.
+Will Richard is averaging 13 points over the last 10 games.

-Sean Pedulla is shooting 39.9% from beyond the arc with 2.4 made 3-pointers per game for the Rebels, while averaging 14.9 points, 3.8 assists and 1.9 steals.
-Jaemyn Brakefield is averaging 13.1 points over the past 10 games.
+Sean Pedulla is averaging 14.9 points, 3.8 assists and 1.9 steals for the Rebels.
+Jaylen Murray is averaging 1.2 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Gators: 8-2, averaging 82.4 points, 34.8 rebounds, 16.2 assists, 7.1 steals and 4.4 blocks per game while shooting 46.3% from the field.
 Their opponents have averaged 73.5 points per game.